mimimukherjee/EnvironmentAutomation/workshops/environment-automation/LabGuide101.md

 ![](images/101/7.png)

-* You will now go to next step to find the information needed to set the environment file
+* You will now go to next step to find your cloud account information needed to fill in the values for the environment variables inside the yellow rectangle sections and set this environment file

 ### Alternate Intructions to use SSH